redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_workflow.md

 └── Makefile

 ```

-You can modify the Makefile based on your needs and use it to generate catalogs by running `make catalogs`.

 > [!IMPORTANT]
 > In case an operator isn't shipped to all OCP catalog versions manually update `OCP_VERSIONS`